chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

 - Before proceeding with the deployment steps make sure to provision ,Click here to know more [details](automate/ha_onprim_deployment_procedure/#provisioning).

-- See the steps [here](/automate/ha_onprim_deployment_procedure/#steps-to-run-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.
+- See the steps [here](/automate/ha_onprim_deployment_procedure/#deploy-the-bastion-host) to run on bastion host to download the latest Automate CLI and Airgapped Bundle.

-## Steps to Generate Config
+## Generate configuration file

 1. Generate config using the below command: